 Mother of Pearl*: Luxury denim and wool jackets, made sustainably throughout the supply chain.

-On Good Authority: High performance and high design rainwear, made ethically and sustainably.
+On Good Authority: High performance and high design raincoats, made ethically and sustainably.

 Oxfam*: Second-hand coats and jackets that benefit charity.

-Ponch: Sustainably-made pack-a-macs in bold prints with artist collabs.
+Ponch: Sustainably-made pack-a-macs in bold prints and artist collabs.